emilhe/dash-leaflet/README.md

 The documentation has been moved to [Render](https://dash-leaflet-docs.onrender.com/) to enable an interactive example gallery.

-NB: The 0.1.0 release contains a number breaking changes, most prominently merging of the `SuperCluster` and `GeoJSON` components into a new `GeoJSON` component powered by [functional properties](https://dash-leaflet-docs.onrender.com/#func_props).
+NB: The 1.0.0 release contains a wide range of breaking changes, most prominently the renaming of the map component from `Map` to `MapContainer`.

 ## Build instructions